Alex0xf/ARTS/2018/2st_week_ARTS.md

 <img alt="2st_week_ARTS-wine_result.png" src="2st_week_ARTS.assets/2st_week_ARTS-wine_result.png" width="" height="" >
 97% of the time we were able to predict correctly the quality of a wine based only on its description.
 End note:
-        **We can get more kinds of dataset.**
+        1.We can get more kinds of dataset.
-        **Maybe with a larger dataset a Multinomial Naive Bayes would be as good and more performant.**
+        2.Maybe with a larger dataset a Multinomial Naive Bayes would be as good and more performant.
-        **We could binarize / encode them to be classified.**
+        3.We could binarize / encode them to be classified.

-Many times we would feel that learning knowledge is boring.
+Conclusion:Many times we would feel that learning knowledge is boring.
 Maybe we can try to experiment on a real life example.
 It always worked better when the subject is something that passionates us.

 ## Tip